twonirwana/DiscordDiceBot/README.md

 ## Fate

-Use the slash command: '/fate start' to get buttons for Fate.
+Use the slash command: '/fate start type:with_modifier' or '/fate start type:simple' to get buttons for Fate.
 There are two types simple and with modifier:

 ### Simple